gooch/sustainable_energy_without_the_hot_air/book.md

 Figure 1.10.
 Reproduced by kindpermission of PRIVATE EYE / PeterDredge www.private-eye.co.uk.

-sponds to over a third of the average person’s carbon emissions.

-I like to base my calculations on everyday knowledge rather than ontrawling through impersonal national statistics.
-For example, if I wantto estimate the typical wind speeds in Cambridge, I ask “is my cyclingspeed usually faster than the wind?”
+I like to base my calculations on everyday knowledge rather than on trawling through impersonal national statistics.
+For example, if I want to estimate the typical wind speeds in Cambridge, I ask “is my cycling speed usually faster than the wind?”
 The answer is yes.
-So I can deducethat the wind speed in Cambridge is only rarely faster than my typicalcycling speed of 20km/h.
-I back up these everyday estimates with otherpeoples’ calculations and with official statistics.
-(Please look for these ineach chapter’s end-notes.)
-This book isn’t intended to be a definitive storeof super-accurate numbers.
-Rather, it’s intended to illustrate how to useapproximate numbers as a part of constructive consensual conversations.
+So I can deduce that the wind speed in Cambridge is only rarely faster than my typical cycling speed of 20km/h.
+I back up these everyday estimates with other peoples’ calculations and with official statistics.
+(Please look for these in each chapter’s end-notes.)
+This book isn’t intended to be a definitive store of super-accurate numbers.
+Rather, it’s intended to illustrate how to use approximate numbers as a part of constructive consensual conversations.

-In the calculations, I’ll mainly use the United Kingdom and occasion-ally Europe, America, or the whole world, but you should find it easy toredo the calculations for whatever country or region you are interested in.
+In the calculations, I’ll mainly use the United Kingdom and occasion-ally Europe, America, or the whole world, but you should find it easy to redo the calculations for whatever country or region you are interested in.

 Let me close this chapter with a few more warnings to the reader.Not only will we make a habit of approximating the numbers we cal-culate;